CorvusNekros/rob499_rover_status_ui/README.md

 This repository contains a set of nodes designed to general & specific monitoring of ROS2 systems on the DAM Robotics Rover teams' robot.
 It was to fulfill the final assignment of ROB499 by Wyatt Boer and Osian Leahy.

+This project works with ROS2 humble, and probably works with jazzy

 # Functionality of Rover Status Node: